Tracking shot

 In cinematography, a tracking shot is any shot where the camera follows backward, forward or moves alongside the subject being recorded.
+Mostly the camera’s position is parallel to the character, creating a sideway motion, tracking the character.
+Tracking shots (also called travel shots) differ in motion from dolly shots, where the camera follows behind or before the character resulting in either an inward or an outward movement.
 Often the camera is mounted on a camera dolly which rides on rails similar to a railroad track; in this case, the shot is referred to as a dolly shot.
 A handheld steadycam or gimbal may also be used for smaller scale productions.
 The camera is then pushed along the track while the scene is being filmed, or moved manually when using a handheld rig.
 The effect can be used to create a sense of movement, to follow a character or object, or a sense of immersion to draw the viewer into the action.

 The technique is often used to follow a subject that would otherwise leave the frame (thus also called a following shot), such as an actor or vehicle in motion.
 A handheld or Steadicam mounted camera following a similar trajectory is called a tracking shot as well.
 In fact a tracking shot can use any manual or motorized conveyance, and may include careful planning for passing the camera between vehicles or modes.
 While the core idea is that the camera moves parallel to its subject, a tracking shot may move in a circular or semi-circular fashion, rotating around its subject while remaining equidistant.

 This kind of shot, in which the camera itself moves along with the subject or in relationship to it, should not be confused with panning, in which the camera remains stationary but pivots right or left on its axis.

+Terminology

+A tracking shot is a blanket term used to refer to any camera shot with movement, with "trucking shot" and "dolly shot" being tracking shot variations.
+Generally, a "dolly shot" refers to a specific variation of tracking shot in which the camera moves forwards or backwards with respect to the subject.

+The term "trucking shot" is less common but usually specifically refers to a shot in which the camera moves left or right in respect to the subject.

 Variant

 A variant of the tracking shot is the onride video, also known as a phantom ride, where the camera films during a ride on a train, an amusement ride (especially a roller coaster) or another vehicle.
-Such videos may be used to document the route, and the camera can be fixed to the vehicle or held by a person in the vehicle.
+Such videos may be used to document the route, and the camera may be fixed to the vehicle or held by a person in the vehicle.